sidhlee/data-structure-and-algorithm/data-structures/linked-lists/linked-lists.md

-# Linked List
+# Linked Lists

-Linked List is a data structure that has head, tail and length.
+A Linked List is a data structure that has head, tail and length.
 Linked List consists of nodes, and each node has a value and a pointer to another node or null.

 ## List vs Array